davidsowerby/takkan/docs/user-guide/takkan-schema.md

 `PField` comes in a number of different implementations, representing different data types.

-An additional `PField` type is `PPointer`, which describes a relationship to one or more other `PDcouments`, using `DocumentId`s
+An additional `PField` type is `FPointer`, which describes a relationship to one or more other `PDcouments`, using `DocumentId`s

 This covers 1-n relationships, while a nested document can of course only be 1-1.

-When a `PPointer` has more than one target is becomes equivalent to a Back4App (Parse Server) Relation, but it is up to the `BackendDelegate` implementation to determine that.
+When a `FPointer` has more than one target is becomes equivalent to a Back4App (Parse Server) Relation, but it is up to the `BackendDelegate` implementation to determine that.

 ## Version Control